How to Make a Terra Cotta Pot Fountain

 Time Required: 2-4 hours

-This Terra Cotta Pot Fountain can be placed anywhere you’d like to enjoy the relaxing sound of trickling water.
+This Terra Cotta Pot Fountain is a great use for planters.
+It can be placed anywhere you’d like to enjoy the relaxing sound of trickling water.

 Download a PDF version of this project, and visit the Garden Club for more gardening projects.

 - Collect three “display” pots and two “support” pots.
 This will form a three-level fountain.